 The neck, shoulders, and chest are the most common places for prickly heat to appear.
 Folds of skin and places where your clothing rubs your skin are also areas where prickly heat might occur.

-When you sweat more than usually, your glands can become overwhelmed.
-The sweat ducts may become blocked, trapping the sweat deep underneath your skin, or the sweat may leak through layers of your skin close to the top layer and become trapped there.
+When you sweat more than usual, your glands can become overwhelmed.
+The sweat ducts may become blocked, trapping the sweat deep underneath your skin.
+Or the sweat may leak through layers of your skin close to the top layer and become trapped there.

 It’s possible to get prickly heat at any time of year, but it’s most common in the warmer months.
-Some people that are used to cooler climates tend to experience heat rash when they travel to visit tropical places where the temperatures are significantly higher.
+Some people who are used to cooler climates tend to experience heat rash when they travel to visit tropical places where the temperatures are significantly higher.

 Treatments and remedies for prickly heat include:

 - wearing loose-fitting clothing

 - avoiding skin products that contain petroleum or mineral oil

 The first way to treat prickly heat is to move away from the irritant that’s causing your skin to break out in a sweat.
 Make sure to change out of sweaty or wet clothing right away after experiencing intense heat.

 Once you’re in a cooler environment, the sensation of itching underneath your skin might take a while to subside.